 Where we identify mistakes on the part of the FRC we will acknowledge those mistakes and explain what we intend to do about those mistakes.
 In certain circumstances an appropriate remedy may be proposed.
 We expect to respond to complaints within 20 working days of receiving the complaint.
 The time taken to respond will vary depending on the urgency and complexity of the complaint.
 If we are unable to respond within 20 working days because, for example, the matters you raise require more detailed work, we will let you know.

 What if I still disagree?

-Once the Chief Executive or one his appointees has considered your complaint and sent you a response, their decision is final and the complaint will be deemed closed.
+Once the Chief Executive or one of his appointees has considered your complaint and sent you a response, that represents the FRC’s final position and unless you ask for an external review of their response by the FRC’s Independent Complaints Reviewer, the complaint will be deemed closed.
 We will acknowledge any further correspondence from you but, unless it raises new issues that we consider significant, we will not send further replies.

 You can ask for an external review of our response by the FRC’s Independent Complaints Reviewer (ICR) by emailing firstname.lastname@example.org.